lupyuen/lupyuen.github.io/src/lorawan.md

 1. Press Enter to reveal the command prompt.

-1. First we __create the Background Task__ that will process received LoRa Packets.
+1. First we __create the Background Task__ that will process outgoing and incoming LoRa Packets.

     Enter this command...